 The Manga Museum is also the perfect activity if you’re after some inspiration for Kyoto indoor activities if the weather is poor.

-If you have a manga fan in the family, the Manga Museum is not to be missed.
+If you have a manga fan in the family, the Manga Museum is a must do in Kyoto.

 Location: Kinbuki cho 452, Nakagyo-ku, Kyoto City

-Nishiki Markets is one of the Kyoto top attractions and is not to be missed, especially for foodies ready to try some local specialties or just those wanting to do a bit of shopping.
+Nishiki Markets is one of the Kyoto top attractions and is not to be missed, especially for foodies ready to try some local specialties or those wanting to do a bit of shopping or if you’re looking for free things to do in Kyoto.
 The Nishiki markets, known as Kyoto’s Kitchen, is a vibrant, long shopping street lined by over one hundred shops and restaurants.

 I recommend coming here when you are hungry and simply purchasing small samples from each store to try as you stroll down the markets.
 However keep in mind that most of the food is seafood, but there is still plenty for the non-seafood eaters too.
 None of us are seafood eaters but we still all left with full tummies!